aggregat4/dendriform/README.md

 ### Commands

-All mutating GUI actions are modelled as commands in order to support full undo for all operations.
-User events trigger commands that are both handled locally for updating the DOM directly and are also dispatched to the backend to make sure changes are persisted.
+All mutating GUI actions are modeled as commands in order to support full undo for all operations.
+User events trigger commands that are both handled locally for updating the DOM directly and are also dispatched to the "backend" to persist them.

-Commands always have an inverse command that can be constructed automatically fromm the original command and used for undoing the operation.
+Commands always have an inverse command that can be constructed automatically from the original command and used for undoing the operation.
 This can be continued ad nauseam by creating the reverse of a reverse command for a redo operation for example.

-Commands and the necessary infrastructure are in `src/ts/commands`.
+Commands and their infrastructure are in `src/ts/commands`.

 ### Offline First